Coat types fall into the categories of:

 Examining your Groodles’ ears regularly is a good idea, as the structure of the ear is ‘floppy’ and does not allow for much ventilation.
 Make a habit of flipping the ears back and taking a quick peek underneath to ensure the openings are clean and are not omitting any odours.

-Cotton buds are not recommended for ear cleaning as they can cause damage to the structures inside the ear if used incorrectly.
+Cotton buds are not usually recommended for ear cleaning as they can cause damage to the structures inside the ear if used incorrectly.
 Instead, try wiping the insides of the ears with some soft cotton swabs, lightly soaked in a suitable ear cleaner and wrapped around your index finger.

 Groodles must have their ears properly dried after an ear clean, bath or swim to avoid infections which can be caused by the build-up of moisture left behind.